2637309949/juglans-sso/README.md

-	Remind:
-		This plugin has been merged to bulrush-identify
+This plugin must be dependon bulrush-identify

 ## juglans-sso
 	Lightweight sso for Internal security network